sgnes/PythonCanalyzer/README.md

 pip install pypiwin32
 ```

+## What this tool can do

-### This tool will open a CANalyzer configuration, and provide below functionlity:
+This tool will open a CANalyzer configuration(To minimum the code size, this tool will not create this configuration, user has to create it manually), and provide below functionlity:

 1. Call CAPL functions;
 2. Get CAN bus signal value;
 3. Send CAN bus signal value(via CAPL functionlity)

+## Why this tool

+You should already know that Canalyzer support CAPL script, so why create this new tool?

+This tool is part of [EcuAutoTest](https://github.com/sgnes/EcuAutoTest),  EcuAutoTest is used to control Vector CANalyzer and CANape in one script, to do some ECU auto test.

 ### A demo:

 ```python
 from python_canalyzer import PythonCanalyzer